Associate dean for research and graduate programs, College of Engineering

 Noel Schulz, Kansas State University's first lady and associate dean for research and graduate programs in the College of Engineering, was inspired by both of her parents to complete an education in engineering.
 Schulz grew up in Virginia, where her father was a college-level electrical engineering professor and her mother was an elementary school teacher.
 While attending the Virginia Governor's School for Math and Science the summer before her senior year in high school, she was surrounded by peers who thoroughly enjoyed math and science — just as she did.

 Today, Schulz is a nationally recognized expert in power systems engineering who researches the use of computers, including intelligent systems, to solve problems in power system design, operations and controls.
+Her research interests are in the computer applications in power systems including power system operations, shipboard power systems and intelligent system applications.

 Schulz originally chose to study power engineering because she wanted to make a difference by improving existing systems and creating new power system solutions for developing countries.
 Her research has been funded by a variety of agencies, including the National Science Foundation and the U.S. Departments of Defense, Energy and Homeland Security.
 She also works with electric utilities and power equipment manufacturers.